timeplus-io/proton/examples/hackernews/README.md

 3. A pre-configured Grafana instance to visulaize the live data.

-It will load new items every 15 second and send the data to Proton.
+It will start 5 bytewax workers and load 150 items on startup, then load new items every 15 seconds and send the data to Proton.

 ## How it works